Canadian Senate expenses scandal: Overview of results

 The Auditor General reported that "the oversight, accountability, and transparency of Senators' expenses was quite simply not adequate."
-A "transformational change" was needed in all areas of senator expenses: how these are "claimed, managed, controlled, and reviewed."
+A "transformational change" was needed in all areas of senators' expenses: how these are "claimed, managed, controlled, and reviewed."

 Recommendations

 Independent oversight of senators' expenses needs to be established.
 The Standing Senate Committee on Internal Economy, Budgets and Administration (the "Internal Economy Committee") has the statutory authority over all financial and administrative matters.
-This includes budget authorization, setting and clarifying policies for senator entitlement to claim expenses, and deciding in individual cases whether an expense claim is appropriate.
+This includes budget authorization, setting and clarifying policies for senators' entitlement to claim expenses, and deciding in individual cases whether an expense claim is appropriate.
 Because this Senate committee is composed of individual senators, there is a conflict of interest which "may give rise to a perceived lack of objectivity."
 An oversight body whose membership is independent of the Senate should be established, along with mandating the Auditor General as the external auditor.

 Senators should "collectively determine a core set of principles that weigh the cost to taxpayers against the expenditures necessary to conduct parliamentary business."
 This recommendation arose because the Auditor General "found many occasions where Senators' choices could have been less costly, particularly in relation to travel, per diems, and telecommunications."

 Senators need to maintain detailed records of the nature of the parliamentary business for which an expense is incurred, and submit these details to Senate Administration when making expense claims.

 Establish greater transparency.
 Senators should disclose "any close personal or business relationships, or outside interests" relating to claims and expenditures.
 In some cases, this disclosure would be made to Senate Administration and in other cases, made public on the Senate website.

 Ensure that the "financial management practices" of the Office of the Speaker of the Senate are consistent with those that govern all senator expenses.